xplatformer/vagrant-desktop-x11/README.md

 ## Summary

 Provide a method of reproducible graphical development environments based on Linux.
-This repositroy provides a X11 Linux Desktop environment for the development of the XPlatformer project.
+This repository provides a X11 Linux Desktop environment for the development of the XPlatformer project.

 ## Usage